The first livestock most new homesteaders bring home to the farm are chickens—and rightly so. Here’s how to start raising chickens from scratch.

 A good rooster is worth his weight in corn.
 He’ll guard his hens, protect the chicks and eggs, and escort everyone back into the coop at night.
 The trick is to find one that will do all the above without viewing you (or your children) as the enemy.
 So far, my best rooster has been my Barred Rock/Hampshire Red, and my worst was a little Frizzle Bantam.
 Even within breeds, this will vary, as my first roo was a Light Brahma purchased because they were reported to be calm and gentle.

-He made delicious soup.
+He made a delicious soup.

 Once hens and rooster are in place, it’s just a matter of time before you have the magic of more chickens.

-I collect eggs every day about lunchtime.
+I collect eggs every day at about lunchtime.
 I know all the movies show hens laying a nice warm egg at the crack of dawn, but mine are slothful.
 After sleeping in, rustling up a hearty breakfast and a few cups of coffee, they think about maybe laying an egg before lunchtime and Oprah.

 When I first started with chickens, I built a beautiful bank of nesting boxes inside the coop.
 The chickens loved them.
 They slept in them.
 They scratched bugs out of them.
 They pooped on and in them.
 Never once did they lay an egg in them.
 Not once.
 They chose their own places to lay their eggs, and at any given time there are two or three spots in which all the hens will lay.
 Periodically, apparently according to some Secret Chicken Calendar, the hens will shift their laying spots, and it’s like Easter for a few days till I figure it out.

-When a hen goes broody, she will sometimes do as my little Fayouma and disappear.
+When a hen goes broody, she will sometimes do like my little Fayouma and disappear.
 Most of the time she’ll just stop leaving one of the laying spots once the eggs are laid there.
 And at that point, I leave her alone.

-Once or twice a day, a setting hen will leave the nest for a very short time- just long enough to get a drink of water, something to eat, and to use the Little Hen’s Room.
+Once or twice a day, a setting hen will leave the nest for a very short time—just long enough to get a drink of water, something to eat, and to use the Little Hen’s Room.
 She will never leave the eggs long enough for them to cool off, though, so when I’m egg gathering and come across a hen-free nest with WARM eggs in it, I leave them alone and just check back later to make sure she returns.

 I’ve heard that chickens will sometimes break each other’s eggs or kill each other’s chicks.
-I’ve never had this happen and I think free ranging has a lot to do with this.
+I’ve never had this happen and I think free-ranging has a lot to do with this.
 There’s not the territory stress related to being confined when you have the entire world as your hen house.
 Of course, my hens have the stress of living next to coyote-infested woods, but life is full of trade-offs…

 I have 2 pairs of hens who actually tag-team a nest.
 One pair consists of a Black Australorp and a Rhode Island Red, and the other pair is a Black Australorp and a Silky Bantam.
 They set right up against each other and take their breaks at different times.
 When the chicks hatch, they split them up pretty evenly to watch and raise.